weather-sketch/L_System/README.md

 ## Data Classes and Other Structures
     I employs several classes to organize its functionality:
-LSystemGenerator: This class defines the L-system generator, initializes its axiom, rules, angle, distance, and iterations.
+`LSystemGenerator`: This class defines the L-system generator, initializes its axiom, rules, angle, distance, and iterations.
 The generate method develops the L-system sequence over time using deterministic, stochastic, and context-sensitive rules.
-LSystemRenderer: This class is responsible for rendering the L-system sequence into a visual image using turtle graphics.
+`LSystemRenderer`: This class is responsible for rendering the L-system sequence into a visual image using turtle graphics.
 It includes methods for drawing different leaf shapes and coloring.
-ParameterManager: This class manages the parameters that influence the L-system generation and the rendering process, and provides methods for changing these parameters interactively.
+`ParameterManager`: This class manages the parameters that influence the L-system generation and the rendering process, and provides methods for changing these parameters interactively.
-LSystemController: This class serves as the controller, coordinating between the generator, renderer, and parameter manager.
+`LSystemController`: This class serves as the controller, coordinating between the generator, renderer, and parameter manager.
 It also handles model loading, user inputs, and instructions display.
 The main data structures used in the code are Python strings and lists to represent and manipulate the L-system sequence, and stacks to handle the branching and returning operations in the drawing process.

 ## Results